 What is PCOS?

 PCOS stands for Polycystic Ovary Syndrome.
-It’s an endocrine (hormonal) disorder characterized by infrequent or absent periods, multiple cysts on the ovaries, obesity and high levels of androgens (such as testosterone and DHEA-S), which leads to excess facial and body hair, hair thinning or male pattern baldness and acne.
-Many PCOS patients have insulin resistance, which means that your body isn’t able to properly absorb and process sugars and other carbohydrates.
-Other complications include type 2 Diabetes, high cholesterol, heart disease, depression and difficulty becoming pregnant.
+It’s an endocrine (hormonal) disorder characterized by infrequent or absent periods, multiple cysts on the ovaries and high levels of androgens (such as testosterone and DHEA-S), which for some people leads to excess facial and body hair, hair thinning or male pattern baldness and acne.
+Many PCOS patients have insulin resistance, which means that your body isn’t able to properly absorb and process sugars and other carbohydrates, which leads to weight gain.
+Other complications include depression, self-esteem challenges, type 2 Diabetes, high cholesterol, heart disease and difficulty becoming pregnant.

-It’s important to know that there is a wide range of severity of the condition- some patients with PCOS have only slightly irregular periods as the only obvious symptom, while others may have never before gotten a period on their own and have every other symptom such as obesity, excess hair and acne.
+It’s important to know that there is a wide range of severity of the condition- some patients with PCOS have only slightly irregular periods as the only obvious symptom, while others may have never before gotten a period on their own and have every other symptom such as unwanted weight gain, excess body hair and acne.

 PCOS can’t be diagnosed by just one symptom or test alone, but instead doctors look for the presence of several signs and symptoms together.
-Not all PCOS patients have acne, excess body hair or obesity, but all will have high levels of androgens (testosterone and DHEA-S) and chronic anovulation (irregular or absent periods).
+Not all PCOS patients have acne, excess body hair or obesity, but all will have high levels of androgens (testosterone and DHEA-S) and irregular or absent periods.
 Many times a woman is first diagnosed with PCOS because she is unable to become pregnant due to lack of consistent ovulation.

 How Can I Manage PCOS Naturally?

-There’s a lot you can do to manage symptoms of PCOS naturally- including acupuncture, herbs and dietary adjustments.
+While the condition can’t be cured, there’s a lot you can do to manage symptoms of PCOS- including acupuncture, herbs and dietary adjustments.

-- My patients typically receive acupuncture every other week, and most take herbal medicine as well to help with regulating cycles, weight loss and acne.
+- My patients typically receive acupuncture every other week, and most take herbal medicine as well.
 Each patient is given a different treatment protocol to correspond with their unique symptoms and history.
+I have found that even if herbs and treatments don’t get a patient ovulating every month on the dot, periods do start to happen with more regularity and we end up seeing a ripple effect with decreased acne and improvement in other symptoms.

-By making these changes, it’s very possible that your periods will become more regular, your acne will decrease and you’ll be able to lose weight more easily.
-Keep in mind that a diet of unprocessed foods is best- just because you see an energy bar labelled “low carb” or “gluten free” doesn’t mean it’s a good option for you.
+By making these changes, it’s very possible that your periods will become more regular, your acne will decrease and you’ll be better able to lose any unwanted weight.
+Keep in mind that a diet of unprocessed foods is best.
 Keep reading for more tips on eating healthfully when you have PCOS!

 I asked Nancy Campbell, culinary nutritionist and owner of Radiant Health NYC to give some tips on how to transition to a low sugar/low carbohydrate diet.
 You can get more information at her website, www.radianthealthnyc.com.